Enhancing online estimation of CBC parameters with the low-latency MBTA analysis: Results

 \subsection{Parameter recovery}

 Recently, the LVK collaboration began releasing low-latency estimates of the source chirp mass in the form of coarse-grained histograms.
 These estimates rely on detector-frame point estimates provided by the search pipelines.
 We aim to demonstrate that our PE procedure is effective at measuring source parameters and producing such histograms.
 Figures \ref{04-fig:pp_plots_pop1} and \ref{04-fig:pp_plots_pop2} show probability–probability (P–P) plots for parameters of interest, constructed from the results of the second \snropt{} iteration applied to the \popone and \poptwo injection sets, respectively.
 These plots indicate that the posterior distributions of the source-frame chirp and total masses are consistent with the true values and are robust to the choice of prior.
 In contrast, Figure \ref{04-fig:pp_plots_pop1} shows deviations for the symmetric mass ratio and effective spin in \popone, whereas no such deviations are observed in Figure \ref{04-fig:pp_plots_pop2}, where \poptwo follows the assumed prior.
 This suggests that the discrepancies in \popone likely result from the subtle impact of these parameters on the waveforms, which makes their estimation more sensitive to the choice of prior.
 In addition, small deviations from the diagonal at high quantiles are observed for all parameters in both P–P plots.
-These arise because the method presented here relies on the initial detection to restrict the explored region of parameter space.
 In rare cases, this restriction can exclude the true signal parameters.
+These deviations may arise from the restriction of the explored parameter space based on the initial detection, which in rare cases can exclude the true signal parameters, and from limitations due to template placement based on a constant metric at high mass, which does not fully capture asymmetries in the match variation when merger and ringdown contributions become significant.
+We find that this effect remains negligible for total masses below $100 ~\Msun$, but above, it introduces a bias toward lower masses of order $5\%$ for $m_{tot}^d \sim 200 ~\Msun$.
+This has limited impact on the inferred source classification and properties, as such high-mass systems are easily identified as BBH and accurate low-latency PE is usually less critical for them.